RobertoRoos/sawIntuitiveResearchKitWiki/Components-APIs.md

 ## Commands (write)

 * **v 1.3+**: `SetRobotControlState`.
-This _write_ command set the desired state for the arm.
+This _write_ command sets the desired state for the arm.
 The parameter is a string, see https://github.com/jhu-dvrk/sawIntuitiveResearchKit/blob/master/code/mtsIntuitiveResearchKitArmTypes.cdg.
 If the desired state is not possible based on the current state, an error event will be raised (ROS error message).<br>
   ROS subscriber: `/dvrk/<arm_name>/set_robot_state`: `std_msgs::String`.

 * **v 1.3+**: `SetPositionJoint`.
-This _write_ command set the desired joint position.
-The controller will send the desired joint position directly to the PID components, no trajectory will be generated.
-The caller has to make sure the desired position is reasonable.
+This _write_ command sets the desired joint position.
+The controller will send the desired joint position directly to the PID component, no trajectory will be generated.
+The caller has to make sure the desired position is reasonable (within joint limits and PID tracking error).
 The arm has to be in `DVRK_POSITION_JOINT` mode, see `SetRobotControlState` to change mode.<br>
   ROS subscriber: `/dvrk/<arm_name>/set_position_joint`: `sensor_msgs::JointState`.

+* **v 1.3+**: `SetPositionGoalJoint`.
+This _write_ command sets the desired joint goal position.
+The controller will generate a trajectory in joint space that will be sent to the PID component.
+The generated trajectory is of type LSPB and always assumes a zero velocity at both start and end positions.
+When the trajectory is completed, a `GoalReached` event is raised (ROS: `goal_reached`).
+The user should make sure the goal has been reached before sending another goal.  `The arm has to be in `DVRK_POSITION_GOAL_JOINT` mode, see `SetRobotControlState` to change mode.<br>
+  ROS subscriber: `/dvrk/<arm_name>/set_position_goal_joint`: `sensor_msgs::JointState`.

+* **v 1.3+**: `SetPositionCartesian`.
+This _write_ command sets the desired cartesian position.
+The controller will compute the inverse kinematic and send the desired joint position directly to the PID component, no trajectory will be generated.
+The arm has to be in `DVRK_POSITION_CARTESIAN` mode, see `SetRobotControlState` to change mode.<br>
+  ROS subscriber: `/dvrk/<arm_name>/set_position_cartesian`: `geometry_msgs::Pose`.

+* **v 1.3+**: `SetPositionGoalCartesian`.
+This _write_ command sets the desired cartesian goal position.
+The controller will compute the inverse kinematics and generate a trajectory in joint space that will be sent to the PID component.
+The generated trajectory is of type LSPB and always assumes a zero velocity at both start and end positions (see also `SetPositionGoalJoint`).  `The arm has to be in `DVRK_POSITION_GOAL_CARTESIAN` mode, see `SetRobotControlState` to change mode.<br>
+  ROS subscriber: `/dvrk/<arm_name>/set_position_goal_cartesian`: `geometry_msgs::Pose`.